luqmansen/es-qlite/README.md

 ## Sorting

-Results can be sorted by any non-text field.
+Sort by any non-text field

 ```bash
 # Sort by price ascending